Diffusion occurs when molecules move:

 The plant will wilt (shrivel)

-Reason — The xylem vessel of the plant is responsible for the conduction of the water and mineral salt in the plant body.
-So if the xylem vessels of the plant are plugged then the conduction of water will be stopped and then the plant will wilt.
+Reason — The xylem vessels of the plant are responsible for the conduction of water and mineral salts in the plant body.
+So, if the xylem vessels of the plant are plugged, the transport of water will stop and the plant will wilt.

 Force responsible for the ascent of sap is: